natir/variantplaner/docs/usages.md

 # VariantPlaner

-variantplaner is a set of tools that converts a large set of vcf's into an interoperable data structure in an efficient way.
+variantplaner is a set of tools that converts a large set of vcf's into an interoperable data structure efficiently.

-To show the capabilities of the variant planner we will use a small example.
+To show the capabilities of the `variantplaner`, we will use a small example.

 The purpose of this short tutorial is to present: